Bash-Clevin/Bash-Clevin-blog.github.io/_posts/2024-06-03-deploying-ethereum-full-node-on-holesky-test-net.md

 ![lighthouse health api response](/assets/img/posts/lighthouse_api_response.webp)

-> If lighthose client has not started fully you might get a network reset by peer error {: .prompt-info}
+> If lighthouse client has not started fully you might get a network reset by peer error {: .prompt-info}

 For the Nethermind executor client we will run: